-I am an actuary and economist who works as a Senior Insurance Specialist in the Disaster Risk Financing and Insurance (DRFI) Program, a joint program between the World Bank Group and the Global Facility for Disaster Reduction and Recovery.
+I am an actuary and economist who works as a Senior Financial Sector Specialist in the Disaster Risk Financing and Insurance (DRFI) Program, a joint program between the World Bank Group and the Global Facility for Disaster Reduction and Recovery.
 Over the last decade I have worked with some forty developing country governments to design and implement financial solutions on sovereign disaster risk financing, property catastrophe risk insurance, agricultural insurance, and disaster-linked social protection, in close collaboration with the private insurance and reinsurance industry.

 I have published papers in a range of peer reviewed academic journals such as the American Economic Journal: Microeconomics, and the Journal of Development Economics, and have recently written a book with Stefan Dercon entitled Dull Disasters?
 How planning ahead will make a difference (Oxford University Press).